 The first thing to note is that this website (Waraas.com) is on a dedicated IP address (198.54.114.122), which means only this site is tied to that IP.
 That's important because it rules out the possibility that the data is coming from a shared hosting setup.

-The second thing to note is that the data is verified as coming from Googlebot.
+The second thing to note is that the data is verified as coming from Google.
 I can confirm this by having the software run a reverse hostname check to see the hostname of the crawler's IP address.

 If you look at the data, you'll notice that most of the external websites are pretty spammy.
 Many don't even work, and most of them are just subdomains.